 - Ellen Ullman, Life in Code, “The Museum of Me” (2017).

-Read Holm’s chapter and the two shorter articles assigned for Class 13, note down comments and questions, then go for a walk or take the tram and explore a Berlin neighborhood or street.
+Read Holm’s chapter and Heath’s article assigned for Class 13, note down comments and questions, then go for a walk or take the tram and explore a Berlin neighborhood or street.
 Take pictures of what you think are signs of gentrification.
-Choose one of the pictures and post it on our course website.
-Make sure to include the location where the photo was taken.
-The deadline for this post is midnight of Sunday April 22.
+Choose one of the pictures and post it in the Gallery section on our course website.
+Make sure to include a caption and the location where the photo was taken.
+The deadline for this post is midnight of Tuesday April 24.

 Class 12 – Off-campus visit to a co-working place (DATE TBA)